Farmers protest: Tikri, Singhu borders of Delhi remain completely shut as sit-in continues

 The Tikri and Singhu borders of Delhi remained shut on Tuesday as thousands of farmers blocked highways in giant demonstrations against the new agricultural legislations.

-Leaders of farmer will meet Union ministers on December 30 to hold sixth round of talks with the government, which has so far failed to mollify the protestors who say the market-oriented reforms threaten their livelihoods and pave the way for corporate exploitation.
+Leaders of farmer will meet Union ministers on December 30 to hold sixth round of talks with the government, which has so far failed to mollify the protestors who say the reforms threaten their livelihoods and pave the way for corporate exploitation.

 Tens of thousands of farmers, mostly from Punjab and Haryana, have been camping at Delhi’s borders for over a month.
 Worried over farmers’ round-the-clock sit-ins, the Centre on Monday wrote to representatives of 40 farmer unions, urging them to engage with the government with an “open mind and clear conscience”.